 Florida drivers, beware: by many accounts, the Florida portion of I-95 is the most dangerous highway in the United States.

-Interstate 95 runs through 15 states on the Eastern coast, but the Florida stretch between Jacksonville and Miami is the most dangerous roadway in the United States, according to the National Highway Traffic Safety Administration.
-This portion of highway is the site of an unusually high number of auto accidents.
+Interstate 95 runs through 15 states on the Eastern coast, but the Florida stretch between Jacksonville and Miami is the most dangerous roadway in the United States, according to the auto accidents.

 Between April 2014 and April 2015, a whopping 1,713 accidents were reported, with 573 involving injuries.
 Of these accidents, 18 were fatal, claiming 25 lives altogether.
 Altogether, the roadway has seen nearly two deaths for every mile of highway between the two major Florida cities.